Battery Capacity Knee-Onset Identification and Early Prediction Using Degradation Curvature: Methods

 \subsubsection{Synthetic dataset}

 \paragraph{Particle cracking-induced knees} The knee occurrence can also be caused by particle cracking \cite{attia2022knees}.
 Specifically, the intercalation and deintercalation of lithium during cycling can induce alternating mechanical stress within the electrodes, which results in particle cracking.
 As the cracks propagate, new surfaces are created for SEI growth, which accelerates LLI.
-The accelerated LLI contributes to accelerated capacity fade, at which a knee occurs.
-The particle cracking-induced knees have been observed or hypothesized in cells with cathodes made of NMC \cite{pfrang2018long} and NCA \cite{willenberg2020high}. \paragraph{Battery models} In order to verify the effectiveness of our proposed method in identifying capacity knees caused by other degradation mechanisms and their interactions, synthetic battery degradation data is generated using physics-based models.
+The accelerated LLI contributes to an accelerated capacity fade and a consequent knee occurrence.
+Particle cracking-induced knees have been observed or hypothesized in cells with cathodes made of NMC \cite{pfrang2018long} and NCA \cite{willenberg2020high}. \paragraph{Battery models} In order to verify the effectiveness of our proposed method in identifying capacity knees caused by other degradation mechanisms and their interactions, synthetic battery degradation data is generated using physics-based models.
 Specifically, underlying battery states (e.g., lithium concentrations) are simulated using a Doyle-Fuller-Newman (DFN) model \cite{doyle1995use}.
 To produce particle cracking-induced knees, two degradation mechanisms (i.e., SEI growth and particle cracking) at the negative electrode are coupled with the DFN model in Python Battery Mathematical Modeling (PyBaMM) library \cite{sulzer2021python}.

-\paragraph{Model parameters} The DFN model parameters (i.e., electrode parameters, electrolyte parameters) are taken from Chen et al. \cite{chen2020development} for a cylindrical LGM50 cell that is comprised of an NMC 811 positive electrode and a graphite-$\text{SiO}_\text{x}$ negative electrode.
+\paragraph{Model parameters} The DFN model parameters (i.e., electrode parameters, electrolyte parameters) are taken from Chen et al. \cite{chen2020development} for a commercial NMC 811/graphite-$\text{SiO}_\text{x}$ cylindrical cell from LG Chem (INR21700 M50, 5 Ah).
 The values of electrode and electrolyte parameters are listed in the supplementary information of Ref. \cite{o2022lithium}.
-The parameters of the degradation models in PyBaMM are taken from multiple sources and listed in the supplementary information of Ref. \cite{o2022lithium}.
-In particular, the cracking rate in Paris'law is varied in order to generate synthetic capacity knee for verification purposes.
-Note that the battery degradation process was simulated with 30 times the standard particle cracking rate (i.e., $3.9 \times 10^{-20}$ \cite{purewal2014degradation}).
+The parameters of the degradation models in PyBaMM are taken from multiple sources and are also listed in the supplementary information of Ref. \cite{o2022lithium}.
+Here, three distinct cells with their cracking rates in Paris' law being 10, 30, and 50 times the standard particle cracking rate (i.e., $3.9 \times 10^{-20}$ \cite{purewal2014degradation}) were used to generate synthetic capacity knees for validation purposes.